 Bombshelltoe is exploring how Navajo storytelling has been passed through generations for empowerment and survival.
 These stories help communities overcome the mental and physical trauma of living near uranium mines, many of which are still left abandoned and contaminated.
 Ways of Knowing seeks to revive these forgotten and silenced narratives, framing “nuclear” as a deeply personal experience that intersects with social justice today.

-A collaboration with curator Adriel Luis, filmmaker Kayla Briët, photographer Carmille Garcia, and Navajo community members.
+A collaboration with storyteller Sunny Dooley, curator Adriel Luis, filmmaker Kayla Briët, photographer Carmille Garcia, and Navajo community members.
+Created with generous support from Nsquare, Ploughshares Fund, Google, Outrider Foundation, and Prospect Hill Foundation.

 THE COLOR CURTAIN PROJECT